UWrc/UWrc.github.io/docs/setup/portforwarding.md

 Putty (Windows)
 ---------------

 After adding `klone.hyak.uw.edu` to the `Hostname` section on the Putty Connection page, navigate to Connection > SSH > Tunnels.
-Set source port to the port mentioned at job start (in my case, 9195) and the destination to the node and the port, separated by a colon (eg. z3003.hyak.local:9195).
+Set source port to the port mentioned at job start (in my case, 9195) and the destination to the node and the port, separated by a colon (e.g. z3003.hyak.local:9195).
 Leave the destination options for `Local` and `Auto` set.

 OpenSSH Client (Linux/Mac/ConEmu)
 ---------------------------------